-Students begin developing recognition of surface anatomy landmarks as well as palpation skills in preparation for conducting physical exams.
-Surface anatomy and palpation of the musculoskeletal system are covered, including palpation of the pelvis, back (including lumbar), thoracic and cervical spine, head, pelvis and extremities.
-The development of clinical skills builds on structurefunction relationships that are covered in the integrated systems modules running concurrently with this module.
+1 credit Students begin developing recognition of surface anatomy landmarks as well as palpation skills in preparation for conducting physical exams.
+Surface anatomy and palpation of the musculoskeletal system are covered, including palpation of the head, cervical and thoracic spine, back (including lumbar), pelvis, and extremities.
+The development of clinical skills builds on structure-function relationships that are covered in the integrated systems modules running concurrently with this module.
 Prerequisite: admission to the naturopathic medicine program.
-Corequisite: BC5151
+Corequisites: BC 5150, BC5151

-SN5101 Clinical Skills Lab 2 1 credit Students continue developing recognition of surface anatomy landmarks as well as palpation skills in preparation of conducting physical exams of the cardiovascular, respiratory (including nose and throat) and gastrointestinal systems.
+SN5101 Clinical Skills Lab 2

+Students continue developing recognition of surface anatomy landmarks as well as palpation skills in preparation of conducting physical exams of the cardiovascular, respiratory (including nose and throat) and gastrointestinal systems.
 Students also learn auscultation skills for these specific systems.
 Students learn how to perform and interpret blood pressure assessments.
 The development of clinical skills builds on structure-function relationships that are covered in the scientific foundations modules that run concurrently with this module.
-Corequisites: winter quarter integrated systems modules
+Prerequisite: SN5100.
+Corequisites: BC5152, BC5153, BC5154